terraform-google-modules/terraform-google-network/README.md

 ### Configure a Service Account
 In order to execute this module you must have a Service Account with the following roles:

-- roles/compute.networkAdmin on the organization
+- roles/compute.networkAdmin on the organization or folder

+If you are going to manage a Shared VPC, you must have either:

+- roles/compute.xpnAdmin on the organization
+- roles/compute.xpnAdmin on the folder (beta)

 ### Enable API's
 In order to operate with the Service Account you must activate the following API on the project where the Service Account was created: